Bachelor of Science in Public Health (BSPH) with Concentration in Health Policy and Management Sciences

 BILD 1, BILD 2, and BILD 3 is recommended for students going into traditional health professions (medical school, physician assistant school, nursing), epidemiology, or other fields that value a hard science background.

-*Please note: 1) Credit can not be earned for BILD 20 after completing BICD 100 at UCSD; 2) Credit can not be earned for BILD 22 after completing BIBC 120 at UCSD; 3) Credit can not be earned for BILD 26 after completing BIPN 100 at UCSD; 4) Credit can not be earned for BILD 28 after completing BICD 140 at UCSD; 5) Credit can not be earned for BILD 30 after completing BIMM 120 at UCSD; 6) Credit can not be earned for BILD 32 after completing BIMM 134 at UCSD; 7) Credit can not be earned for BILD 36 after completing BICD 136 at UCSD.
+*Please note:1) Credit cannot be earned for BILD 10 after completing BILD 1 at UC San Diego; 2) Credit cannot be earned for BILD 20 after completing BICD 100 at UC San Diego; 3) Credit cannot be earned for BILD 22 after completing BIBC 120 at UC San Diego; 4) Credit cannot be earned for BILD 26 after completing BIPN 100 at UC San Diego; 5) Credit cannot be earned for BILD 28 after completing BICD 140 at UC San Diego; 6) Credit cannot be earned for BILD 30 after completing BIMM 120 at UC San Diego; 7) Credit cannot be earned for BILD 32 after completing BIMM 134 at UC San Diego; 8) Credit cannot be earned for BILD 36 after completing BICD 136 at UC San Diego.

 Students may request through the VAC to use COGS 17 in place of BILD 12 towards their Biology area.